 Cascade originally entered into an agreement on October 13, 2005 with Tacoma which included a progressive take-or-pay for 4.0 MGD of permanent supply and 6.0 MGD of temporary supply.
-Subsequently, regional supply and demand forecasts indicated Cascade had sufficient water supply for the next 50 years without taking delivery of water from Tacoma.
-The 2012 amended agreement enabled Cascade to reduce its payments and receive a new capacity commitment of 8.0 MGD through 2042.
-It also allowed Cascade to sell extra capacity to Auburn, Bonney Lake, Buckley, and Sumner to satisfy its obligations in the Four Cities Agreement.
-(Note: Both Auburn and Bonney Lake bought Tacoma supply through this feature.)
+In 2012, the agreement was amended and enabled Cascade to reduce its payments and receive a new capacity commitment of 8.0 MGD through 2042.
+In 2025, Cascade signed two new agreements with Tacoma - this agreement and the Wholesale Agreement.
+The two new agreements replaced the 2012 Amended Agreement.